dbradul/caesar_cipher/readme.md

-Python demo.
-Shows how to collect letters frequency
+Python demonstration that shows how to collect letters frequency

 How to use:
-python3 collect_stats.py alice.txt
+python3 demo.py